-[Section 11ZAB inserted by No. 53 of 2003 s.
+[Section 11ZAB inserted: No. 53 of 2003 s.
 37.]

 11ZAC.
 Requirements for last resort supply plan

 (1) A last resort supply plan for a supply area is one that deals with the supply of gas to small use customers in the area by the holder of a trading licence (a supplier of last resort) if the plan comes into operation under section 11ZAD.